Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

-The Xbox Series X and Xbox Series S are out in the wild, but there are still lots of fans who are struggling to get hold of one.
-If you missed out on the Black Friday inventory, a Cyber Monday Xbox Series X restock is your next bet.
+The Xbox Series X and Xbox Series S launch has been and gone, but not everyone has managed to get their hands on Microsoft's new consoles yet.
+Luckily, there's an Xbox Series X restock on the cards for this week!

-Retailers are rolling out their Cyber Monday deals and Best Buy had a stock drop over the weekend, so we're keeping an eye out for more Xbox Series X and Xbox Series S restocks today.
+Thanks to the sheer demand, and scalpers running amok, it's been a mission trying to nail down a new Xbox, and news of months of shortages isn't helping.
+But retailers have still got stock that looks set to trickle out between now and Christmas, and Walmart is next up for an Xbox Series X restock tomorrow, so scroll on down for more details.

-Walmart, GameStop, and Meijer released more consoles for Black Friday, so we're expecting more for Cyber Monday.
+Best Buy, GameStop, and Meijer also released more consoles for Black Friday, and Cyber Monday, so we're keeping an eye on them too.

 You can check the availability of both of Microsoft's consoles across retailers in the US, UK, and Australia below.
 We should see Xbox Series X|S consoles in stores and online in the runup to the Christmas gift season, so be sure you make online accounts too get through the checkout process as quickly and easily as possible.